 - First Board Construction: We proceed in same way as Simplex method, but with some differences.
 Objective Function row is different in the first phase, because the objective function changes, due to it will appear every term with zero value, but them which are artificial variables, which have "-1" value because we are minimizing the sum of this variables (remember that minimize F is the same that maximize F·(-1)).

 The other difference for this first board consists in the way of calculating the row Z. It will have to be calculated the following way: The Cb·Pj products will be added for all rows and to this sum we must subtract the value that appears (according to the column that we are doing) in the objective function row.

 Being Zj = Σ(Cb·Pj) - Cj with Cj = 0 for all decision, slacks and surplus variables and Cj = -1 for artificial variables.

 - Halt condition: The halt condition is the same that in Simplex method.
 The difference reside in that can occur two cases when halt condition is reached: the function takes zero value, it means that the original problem has solution, or function takes a different value, suggesting that our model does not have solution.

 - Erasing artificial variables columns: If we have reached the conclusion that the original problem has solution, we must prepare our board for the second phase.
 The artificial variables columns will be erased, modify the objective function row instead original, and calculate Z row at same way that in the 1st phase's first board.

-Obtaining the solution: When halt condition is reached, we can see the basic variables' values that are in the base, and the optimal value that take the function looking at P0 column.
-At case we are minimizing, the optimal value must be multiplied by "-1".
+Obtaining the solution: When the halt condition is reached, you can see the values of the basic variables which are in the base and the optimal value that the function takes, looking at P0 column.
+At case you're minimizing, this optimal value must be multiplied by "-1".